Close Menu

 Facebook Twitter LinkedIn Pinterest Email

 Self-healing glass that mends itself has somewhat unexpectedly become a reality.
-This, when a Japanese researcher unintentionally discovered the effect while working on something else.
+This was when a Japanese researcher unintentionally discovered the effect while working on something else.

 The glass heal breaks when pressed together by hand without the need for high heat to melt the material in just 30 seconds.